-The smooth Euler characteristic transform (SECT) proposed by \cite{crawford2020predicting} provides an alternative summary statistic for shapes.
-The SECT not only preserves the information of shapes of interest (see Corollary 6 of \cite{ghrist2018persistent}), but it also represents shapes using univariate continuous functions instead of PDs.
-Specifically, values of the SECT are maps from the sphere $\mathbb{S}^{d-1}$ to a separable Banach space --- the collection of real-valued continuous functions on a compact interval, say $C([0,T]) = \mathcal{B}$ for some $T>0$ (values of $T$ will be given in Eq.~\eqref{eq: def of sublevel sets}).
-That is, for any shape $K$, its SECT, denoted as $SECT(K) = \{SECT(K)(\nu)\}_{\nu\in\mathbb{S}^{d-1}}$, is in $\mathcal{B}^{\mathbb{S}^{d-1}}=\{\mbox{all maps }f: \mathbb{S}^{d-1}\rightarrow\mathcal{B}\}$; specifically, $SECT(K)(\nu)\in\mathcal{B}$ for each $\nu\in\mathbb{S}^{d-1}$.
-Therefore, the randomness of shapes $K$ is represented via the SECT by a collection of $\mathcal{B}$-valued random variables.
-The probability theory on separable Banach spaces has been better developed than on $\mathscr{D}$.
-Specifically, a $\mathcal{B}$-valued random variable is a stochastic process with its sample paths in $\mathcal{B}$ (we will further show in Section \ref{The Definition of Smooth Euler Characteristic Transform} that $\mathcal{B}$ herein can be replaced with a reproducing kernel Hilbert space (RKHS)).
-The theory of stochastic processes has been developed for nearly a century.
-Correspondingly, functional data analysis is a well-developed branch of statistics.
-Many tools are available for building the foundations of the randomness and statistical inference of shapes.
+The smooth Euler characteristic transform \citep[SECT,][]{crawford2020predicting} offers an alternative summary statistic for shapes.
+The SECT not only preserves the information of shapes \citep[][Corollary 1]{ghrist2018persistent} but also represents shapes using continuous functions instead of PDs.
+More precisely, the values of the SECT are maps from the sphere $\mathbb{S}^{d-1}$ to a separable Banach space $\mathcal{B}\overset{\operatorname{def}}{=}C([0,T])$, the collection of continuous functions on a compact interval $[0,T]$ (values of $T$ will be given in Eq.~\eqref{eq: def of sublevel sets}).
+Hence, for any shape $K$, its SECT, denoted as $\{\operatorname{SECT}(K)(\nu)\}_{\nu\in\mathbb{S}^{d-1}}$, lies in $\mathcal{B}^{\mathbb{S}^{d-1}}= \{\text{maps }F: \mathbb{S}^{d-1}\rightarrow\mathcal{B}\}$.
+Specifically, $\operatorname{SECT}(K)(\nu)$ belongs to $\mathcal{B}$ for each $\nu\in\mathbb{S}^{d-1}$.
+As a result, the randomness of shapes $K$ is represented via the SECT by a collection of $\mathcal{B}$-valued random variables.
+Probability theory in separable Banach spaces is better developed than in $\mathscr{D}$ \citep[e.g.,][]{hairer2009introduction}.
+In particular, a $\mathcal{B}$-valued random variable is a stochastic process with its sample paths in $\mathcal{B}$.
+As we will demonstrate in Section \ref{The Definition of Smooth Euler Characteristic Transform}, $\mathcal{B}$ here can be replaced with a reproducing kernel Hilbert space (RKHS).
+The theory of stochastic processes has evolved over a century and FDA is a well-developed branch of statistics.
+Consequently, a myriad of tools are available to underpin both the randomness of shapes and the statistical inference on shapes.